Oldman10000/ski-carinthia/README.md

 ### Register

 A user can register from the 'register' page.
-All user registration/login etc is handled by the 'django-allauth' module.
+All user registration/login etc is handled by the 'Django-allauth' module.

-This fulfills user story 6 :heavy_check_mark:
+This fulfils user story 6 :heavy_check_mark:

 The layout is simple.
 The inputs prompt the user to enter and confirm their email address, provide a username, and enter and confirm a password.

 ![register](documentation/register.jpg)

-If a user enters invalid data (i.e. username already taken/passwords do not match etc) then the form will not submit and the errors will be displayed in the relevant location on screen.
+If a user enters invalid data (i.e. username already taken/passwords do not match etc) then the form will not submit and the errors will be displayed in the relevant location on the screen.

 ![register-error](documentation/register-error.jpg)

 ### Sign In

-A registered user can sign in from the sign in page.
+A registered user can sign in from the sign-in page.
 A user can enter either their username or email along with the password.

 This page fulfills user story 7 :heavy_check_mark: